johnbillion/args/readme.md

 PHP 7.4 introduced typed class properties, and these are implemented in this library where possible.
 If you pass a value of the wrong type to an argument that is typed, you'll get a fatal error.
 No more mystery bugs.

+Note that several parameters in WordPress accept multiple types, for example the `$ignore_sticky_posts` for `\WP_Query` can be a boolean or an integer.
+Other parameters accept either a numerical string or an integer.
+In some of these cases I've opted to type the parameter with the most appropriate type even though it can technically accept other types.

 ## Requirements

 * PHP 7.4+